Unlawful Possession of a Weapon New Jersey

 Unlawful Possession of a Weapon: N.J.S.A.
 2C:39-5

 The criminal statute governing charges for unlawful possession of a weapon in New Jersey is N.J.S.A.
 2C:39-5.
 Section (a) governs weapons offenses for machine guns which is a second degree offense punishable by 5-10 years in New Jersey State prison if convicted.
-Section (b) covers handguns which is a third degree offense for BB guns and airsoft guns, otherwise it’s a second degree crime.
+Section (b) covers handguns which is a second degree felony crime, unless it’s for BB guns and air guns, which is a third degree offense.

 NOTE: The difference between a second degree offense and a third degree offense is significant.
 A second degree crime is punishable by 5-10 years in jail with a presumption of imprisonment even if you have no prior record.
 A third degree offense, on the other hand, is punishable by 3-5 years in jail but there is a presumption against incarceration for first-time offenders.